Last updated on 10 July 2020

 Long gone are the times where we split everything up between Hard Rock and its younger sibling Heavy Metal.
-Being a metalhead really meant you went to a Heavy Metal concert getting some straightforward stuff – like Iron Maiden, AC/DC, Krokus, Metallica – you know them all.
+Being a metalhead really meant you went to a Heavy Metal concert.
+Straightforward bands like Iron Maiden, AC/DC, Krokus, Metallica played, and you knew them all.

-So, I have given in to the temptation to go down the thorny route of Metal Silo Management, but will try to be a bit more concise and not too wordy in the description below.
-After all this is about providing a reference, but don’t quote me on that later.
+So, I have given in to the temptation to go down the thorny route of Metal Silo Management.
+But I will try to be a bit more concise and not too wordy in the description below.
+After all, this is to provide a reference, but don’t quote me on that later.

 #1 – Heavy Metal

-Heavy Metal is at the source of many of the sub-genres that are being advertised these days.
-You can even invent your own, if you want.
-Nothing holding you back.
-At the end of the day all what you folks like to decorate yourself with is Heavy Metal, the Mother of Metal.
+Heavy Metal is at the source of many of the sub-genres advertised these days.
+You can even invent your own if that takes your fancy.
+Nothing holds you back.
+At the end of the day, all that you folks like to decorate yourself with is Heavy Metal, the Mother of Metal.

 - Usually lead guitar, rhythm guitar, bass, drums

 - Guitars distorted, heavy massive sound, relatively little to no use of keyboards.